Best Sites to Upload Art 2025 [Artist Guide To Posting Art Online]

 If you had asked me that question in 2022, I might have said that the best social media for artists are perhaps still Instagram and Facebook.
 Why?

-Because both Instagram and Facebook are picture-based social platforms that used to have a good organic reach.
-Meaning you were able to reach a lot of real life people on these networks.
+Because both Instagram and Facebook are picture-based social networks that used to have a good organic reach.
+Meaning you were able to reach a lot of real life people on these platforms.

-However, now we are in 2025 and things have changed significantly.
+However, now that we are in 2025, things have changed significantly.
 Especially the latest changes in Instagram’s algorithm make it harder and harder for users to grow an audience.

 This is even more so when you have a small art account or when you are just getting started on the platform.
 But I also see more and more artists with large followings complain about the “new Instagram” and leave the network altogether.